KnuxV/advanced_programming_python/lessons/01-shell-intro.md

 - **Speed**: Once you know a few commands, you'll navigate and manipulate files faster than with a graphical interface
 - **Automation**: Repetitive tasks can be scripted and run instantly
-- **Remote Access**: Most servers don't have graphical interfaces - the shell is your only option
+- **Remote Access**: Most servers don't have graphical interfaces.
+The shell is your only option
 - **Universal**: These skills transfer across Linux, Mac, and cloud platforms
 - **Power**: Some operations are only possible through the command line